 Manipulative moralizing makes others feel guilty for behaviors or beliefs that do not conform to the manipulator’s set of morals and ethics.

-Edward Brown of the American Academy of Advanced Thinking outlined the five best conditions for INTJs to use manipulation, which are:
+Edward Brown of the American Academy of Advanced Thinking outlined the five best conditions for INTJs to use manipulation, which is:

 - A group or committee does not want to take a position on an unpopular initiative.